NaokiHori/SimpleInterpolator/README.rst

 Method
 ******

-Please refer to the documentation.
+Please refer to `the documentation <https://naokihori.github.io/SimpleInterpolator/>`_.

 **********
 Dependency
 **********

 Although the library uses FFTW3 just for simplicity (the author is interested in a very simple configuration), it is only needed by the Poisson solver and the interpolation itself is independent of it.
-One can get rid of it by modifying the Poisson solver and scalar interpolating methods (see documentation).
+One can get rid of it by modifying the Poisson solver and scalar interpolating methods (see `the documentation <https://naokihori.github.io/SimpleInterpolator/>`_).

 For quick start to see what is going on, use `Docker <https://www.docker.com>`_.